-Definition The time between overhauls (TBO) for all objects (such as the engine, component assemblies, add-on components) is the approved length of operation under normal operating conditions before it becomes mandatory to send in these objects for an overhaul.
+- Definition The time between overhauls (TBO) for all objects (such as the engine, component assemblies, add-on components) is the approved length of operation under normal operating conditions before it becomes mandatory to send in these objects for an overhaul.
 Normal operating conditions are the conditions which comply with the manufacturer's and the aviation authority's recommendations for the certification of airworthiness.
-Maintenance of operation The TBO values approved by the relevant authorities are based on performance tests and empirical values which have been gathered through operation of the engine and are required for the acceptance and certification of airworthiness.
-TBO values can be changed in response to possible upgrade/expansion programs.
-Legal obligation to keep TBO values for the engine are always shown in operating hours and years.
+Maintenance of The TBO values approved by the relevant authorities are based on performance tests and - Maintenance of operation In a IBO values approved by the relevant authorities are based on performance tests and empirical values which have been gathered through operation of the engine and are required for the acceptance and certification of airworthiness.
+TBO values can be changed in response to possible upgrade/expansion programs. - Legal obligationTBO values for the engine are always shown in operating hours and years.
 The user must record the operating hours in the engine log book.